 Michigan small towns have a special place in the hearts of their inhabitants.
 However, some towns slowly fade from their once-busy streets to a scene resembling a stopped clock.
 No longer functional but certainly recognizable.
 One such town is Huron City, Michigan.
 This is a spot where you can find original furniture decorating a home as it looked over 150 years ago, and browse in a store as it looked and was stocked in the mid-1900s.
-It’s a charming example of the late nineteenth-century architecture and provides fine examples of functional buildings of the period that are slowly being torn down. own.
+It’s a charming example of the late nineteenth-century architecture and provides fine examples of functional buildings of the period that elsewhere are slowly being torn down.

-Huron City’s history is divided into three eras.
+Huron City’s history can be divided into three eras.
 The first one was when Michigan became a state and the start of the lumber era.
 The second one started after two fires forced the area to turn to agriculture.
 The last era starts in the 1950s and is still going on today.

 Langdon Hubbard – Lumberman and Founder of Huron City